MasterCard (MA) Ascends But Remains Behind Market: Some Facts to Note

 The investment community will be paying close attention to the earnings performance of MasterCard in its upcoming release.
-The company is expected to report EPS of $3.23, up 15.36% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $6.34 billion, up 10.27% from the year-ago period.
+The company's earnings per share (EPS) are projected to be $3.23, reflecting a 15.36% increase from the same quarter last year.
+Alongside, our most recent consensus estimate is anticipating revenue of $6.34 billion, indicating a 10.27% upward movement from the same quarter last year.

-Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $14.37 per share and revenue of $28.12 billion, indicating changes of +17.21% and +12.06%, respectively, compared to the previous year.
+For the entire fiscal year, the Zacks Consensus Estimates are projecting earnings of $14.37 per share and a revenue of $28.12 billion, representing changes of +17.21% and +12.06%, respectively, from the prior year.

-It's also important for investors to be aware of any recent modifications to analyst estimates for MasterCard.
-Recent revisions tend to reflect the latest near-term business trends.
-Hence, positive alterations in estimates signify analyst optimism regarding the company's business and profitability.
+Additionally, investors should keep an eye on any recent revisions to analyst forecasts for MasterCard.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, running from #1 (Strong Buy) to #5 (Strong Sell), holds an admirable track record of superior performance, independently audited, with #1 stocks contributing an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
-MasterCard currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Currently, MasterCard is carrying a Zacks Rank of #3 (Hold).

-Digging into valuation, MasterCard currently has a Forward P/E ratio of 33.69.
-This represents a premium compared to its industry's average Forward P/E of 14.5.
+From a valuation perspective, MasterCard is currently exchanging hands at a Forward P/E ratio of 33.97.
+Its industry sports an average Forward P/E of 14.57, so one might conclude that MasterCard is trading at a premium comparatively.

-Investors should also note that MA has a PEG ratio of 1.84 right now.
+One should further note that MA currently holds a PEG ratio of 1.85.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Financial Transaction Services industry currently had an average PEG ratio of 1.18 as of yesterday's close.
+As the market closed yesterday, the Financial Transaction Services industry was having an average PEG ratio of 1.23.

 The Financial Transaction Services industry is part of the Business Services sector.
-Currently, this industry holds a Zacks Industry Rank of 38, positioning it in the top 16% of all 250+ industries.
+At present, this industry carries a Zacks Industry Rank of 45, placing it within the top 18% of over 250 industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report